-1/4 cup red onion, diced
+1/4 cup red onion or shallot, diced

-1/2 teaspoon salt
+1 teaspoon salt

-3. Serve with your favorite chips and of course a Margarita!
+3. Serve with your favorite chips.
 Enjoy.